 The Company has an employee stock purchase plan, begun in 1997 and amended in 1999 and 2004, with 4.5 million shares of common stock authorized for issuance.
 The plan permits substantially all employees to purchase a limited number of shares of Company stock at 85% of market value.
 The Company issues shares to participating employees semi-annually in January and July of each year.
-Approximately 207, 209, and 247 thousand shares were purchased by eligible employees in 2006, 2005 and 2004 respectively.
-For 2006, expense related to the Company's employee stock purchase plan was \$2.3.
+Approximately 174, 207, and 209 thousand shares were purchased by eligible employees in 2007, 2006 and 2005 respectively.
+For 2007 and 2006, expense related to the Company's employee stock purchase plan was \$2.8 and \$2.3, respectively.